codecosm/discord-bot-template/README.md

 ## Setup

-After you have cloned this repository to your desired location, create a file simply called `.env` in the main directory, then open that file with your favorite text editor, and write:
+After you have cloned this repository to your desired location, open up a new powershell instance, cd to the main directory of the bot and type `npm install`, then wait until all requirements are installed.
+Now create a file simply called `.env` in the main directory, then open that file with your favorite text editor, and write:

 ```